ChengF3ng233/lwjgl3/README.md

 ## LWJGL - Lightweight Java Game Library 3

+# Building
+Check out my repository `Aluminium` and find the folder `libs`, which contains the fixed NanoVG build.

 LWJGL (https://www.lwjgl.org) is a Java library that enables cross-platform access to popular native APIs useful in the development of graphics (OpenGL/Vulkan), audio (OpenAL) and parallel computing (OpenCL) applications.